dealing with injuries

 I have been a competitive runner virtually my entire life, and at my peak I was regularly running 120 miles a week.
-I had a load of small injuries, but I learned how to work through them (much easier when you are younger).
+I had a load of small injuries, but I learned how to work through them.
 My goal was to qualify for the olympic trials in the marathon, and “on paper” I should have made it.
 Unfortunately, injuries had a different plan for me.
-In the race that I was attempting to qualify, I went through the half in 1:07 and change (qualifying at the time was 2:20).
-I was well ahead of pace until mile 22 when I was forced to drop out due to an injury that put me out of the sport for more than 3 years.
+In the race that I was attempting to qualify, I went through the half in sub 1:08 (qualifying at the time was 2:20).
+I was well ahead of pace at mile 22 when I was forced to drop out due to an injury that put me out of the sport for more than 3 years.
 Suffice it to say I was devastated.
 Looking back now I choose to view it as a blessing in disguise, as so often is the case.
-During my post-surgical therapy I met the girl that would eventually become the woman I would marry and the mother of my 3 children.
+My post-surgical therapy led me directly to the girl that I would marry and become the mother of my 3 children.
 So if it hadn’t been for that injury, today I wouldn’t have the people that are most important to me in my life.
 There’s a bright side to everything if you choose to see it!

-In my job here at Crank Sports for the past 17 years, I have been dealing with athletes at all levels of sport – from weekend warriors to professional athletes.
+In my job here at Crank Sports since 2001, I have been dealing with athletes at all levels of sport – from weekend warriors to professional athletes.
 Many of them are completely addicted to their sport – they eat, breath and sleep it.
 Many of you reading this probably are as well.
 There’s nothing wrong with that, except for that fact that at some point an extended time off will be forced on them one way or another.
 And so often they are completely unprepared to deal with it.
-When the main thing in your life is taken away without warning it’s devastating.
+When the main thing in your life is taken away without warning, it’s devastating.

 But I would argue that it’s not without warning.
 It’s going to happen at some point.
 Being aware that every day of running healthy (or cycling, swimming, etc.) is a gift, and that the gift can and will be taken away from time to time, is an important lesson for every athlete.